nens/threedi-docs/source/h_control_structures.rst

 Timed control
 -------------

 Timed structure controls are used to set specific properties of hydraulic structures during a specified time in the simulation.

+Timed control can only be added to simulations and saved in simulation templates; it is not possible to define timed control in the schematisation.

 For example, to set the crest level of weir with ID 154 to 1.5 m MSL during the second hour of the simulation, you could define a timed control with the following parameters:

 - Offset: 3600 s